Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Disabling-Policies.md

 ## AlertState parameter

-Recognizing that it isn't always possible to test alerts in a dev/test environment, we have introduced the AlertState parameter for all metric alerts (in the initiatives and the example parameter file the parameter is named combining {resourceType}, {metricName} and AlertState, for example VnetGwTunnelIngressAlertState).
-This is to address a scenario where an alert storm occurs and it's necessary to disable one or more alerts deployed via policies through a controlled process.
+Recognizing that it is not always possible to test alerts in a dev/test environment, we have introduced the AlertState parameter for all metric alerts (in the initiatives and the example parameter file the parameter is named combining {resourceType}, {metricName} and AlertState, for example VnetGwTunnelIngressAlertState).
+This is to address a scenario where an alert storm occurs and it is necessary to disable one or more alerts deployed via policies through a controlled process.
 This could be considered for a roll-back process as part of a change request.

 ### Allowed values